nguyenthenguyen/docx/README.md

 ## Simple Google Go (golang) library for replace text in microsoft word (.docx) file

-The following constitutes the bare minimum required to replace tex in DOCX document.
+The following constitutes the bare minimum required to replace text in DOCX document.
 ``` go

 import (